eezipc/Doggie-DayCare/README.md

 * Got inspiration from this video: https://www.youtube.com/watch?v=vVx1737auSE
 * Got inspiration from this video: https://www.youtube.com/watch?v=3DMMPA3uxBo
 * Got inspiration from this video: https://www.youtube.com/watch?v=3ZS7LEH_XBg
+* I used some code from this site and edited it for my site.
+Mainly on how to register new users. https://github.com/andreeaiosip/click-a-book
 ## Media

 All images are provided by www.unsplash.com and www.pexels.com